 Tony went on, was introduced, and began to read.
 What then transpired was 30 solid minutes of mass hilarity.
 What had seemed very, very funny to me as printed words on a page was transformed, by Tony’s vocal performance of it, into something quite transcendentally comic: As if the passage hadn’t been written to be read but to be performed, the few hundred in the audience simply lifted from one level of delight to the next from start to finish.

 Next Up: “In Conversation – Living it Large: Two Wildly Worldly Women” where, to another capacity crowd, Kathy Lette and Gretel Pinniger would share something of their remarkable lives.
 Kathy Lette, who needs no introduction, was at the height of her sassy, wicked-quipping form.
 For some readers though, Ms Pinniger may need some introduction: Gretel Pinniger, a.k.a.
 ‘Madame Lash’, was an iconic figure of the 1970s/80s Australian avant-garde, a stripper, artist and performer extraordinaire, a breaker of boundaries.
-Up on this stage, however, she did not seem happy, mentioning that she felt her recently published biography had portrayed her performance persona, but had missed the true essence of Her.
+Up on this stage, however, she did not seem happy, mentioning that she felt her recently published biography had portrayed her performance persona, but had missed the true essence of ‘her’.
 I don’t assume she intended to, but she projected a sense that her ‘wild life’ had taken its toll on her, and her gravity, her sadness, flowed through the crowd.
 Though Lette was supportive, as was the crowd, it seemed for one dreadful moment, that Gretel could not go on and that ‘the plug’ might have to be pulled on the event.
-Just as it seemed so, Gretel began an extended poem on her life and experiences, something that could not be called a ‘performance’, as, in moment, it was real.
+Just as it seemed so, Gretel began an extended poem on her life and experiences, something that could not be called a ‘performance’, as in moment it was real.
 It was Truth.
 It was Dignity.
-At the end of it, many were crying.
+At the end of it, many in the audience were crying.

 Next: “Truth and Nothing But the Truth: Getting History Right”, where Mike Carlton discussed his latest release, Cruiser, the true story of the life and death of warship HMAS Perth torpedoed in World War Two.
 Here Carlton referred to the young adults of that generation as ‘the finest generation Australia has ever produced’: In Carlton’s opinion, they lived through the Great Depression and hardly ever grumbled, then not only went to war just as selflessly, but triumphed.
-Countering this, chair Mungo MacCallum offered a story told to him by his friend, iconic Australian author, George Johnston: The story was also the true one of the young Australian soldiers of the 8th Division en route to the Middle East in transport ships at the outset of World War Two.
-On board with them were a number of young (and very new) Australian Army officers who were ‘unpopular’, one would assume, due to their perceived incompetence to lead other young men into battle.
+Countering this, chair Mungo MacCallum offered a story told to him by his friend, iconic Australian author, George Johnston: It was a true story of the young Australian soldiers of the 8th Division en route to the Middle East in transport ships at the outset of World War Two.
+On board with them were a number of young (and very new) Australian Army officers who were ‘unpopular’ due to their perceived incompetence to lead other young men into battle.
 Each night as these unfortunates passed the ordinary soldiers’ hold in the ship, they would be taunted with a low and menacing chant of, “Sharrrk meat… Sharrrk meat…” In conclusion, it is a matter of historical fact that a number of these new officers did NOT disembark from the ship when it berthed in the Middle East. (!)
 In response to this, Carlton emphasised that he did not intend to gloss over such truths or unduly idealise the generation he referred to, rather, to pay homage to the ‘overriding decency’ of the generation as a whole.

 “Look.
 I have no problem with Tony Abbott as a man… None whatsoever… Not as a person… But his ideas are DISASTEROUS.
 He would be a very DANGEROUS Prime Minister.”